-From Colm to Karimloo, Looking Back at Nearly 30 Years of Les Misérables Stars!
+From Colm to Karimloo: Looking Back at 31 Years of Les Misérables

 Tony and Oliver Award nominee Gavin Lee, Erika Henningsen, Rachel Izen, Brennyn Lark, Chris McCarrell and Wallace Smith take over principal roles in the Tony Award-nominated Broadway revival of Les Misérables beginning March 3.